Section #1 - America’s years as a British Colony end with The Revolutionary War

 Slavery Begins To Wither Away In The North

-One of them is the Quaker, Ben Franklin, who calls slavery…
+The steady disappearance of slavery in the North is applauded by several Founding Fathers.
+One of them being the Quaker, Ben Franklin, who calls slavery…

 An atrocious debasement of human nature.